 Top Pick: Sparco Meca 3 Mechanics Glove

-If you are looking for gloves solely for sim racing then these are a great option.
+If you are looking for gloves solely for sim racing then the Sparco Meca 3 Mechanics are a great option.
 The material is of high quality, as expected from the Sparco brand.

 Runner-Up: Alpinestars Tech 1-K Race Gloves

-If you care primarily about the aesthetics of your gloves after a couple of sessions, then the 1-K gloves are not for you.
-If, on the other hand, you’re looking for gloves which will stick to your wheel for unparalleled control, then these are a safe bet.
+If you’re looking for gloves which will stick to the wheel for unparalleled control, the Alpinestars Tech 1-K Race Gloves these are a safe bet.

 While the first impression of these gloves isn’t great, the stitching softens within a week or two of use, moulding the gloves to the shape of your hands.
 The result will almost feel as though you’re wearing nothing.
 The suede material will help you hold on to your wheel, not letting it budge a single inch without your input.
 These are a working man’s gloves: not meant for beauty or showmanship, but pure accuracy and results.

 Budget Pick: Alpinestars F-Lite Glove

 You don’t have to spend a fortune in order to purchase great racing gloves, what with the Alpinestars F-Light Glove.
 These thin and breathable gloves function as a second skin, gripping your hands tightly but comfortably.
 The external grip is also excellent, aided by the suede material on the palms, allowing you to hold on to the wheel even when force-feedback tries to push you off.
 These gloves aren’t as durable as others on this list, but the very accessible price means that you’ll be able to replace them as needed.
 An added benefit is their appearance, with twelve different colour schemes to choose from.